-I have routinely been asked by our clients and have seen the question posed on many forums; should mammography technologists wear dosimeters?
+I have routinely been asked by our clients and have seen the question posed on many forums; should every single rad tech wear a dosimeter?
 Are all of our surgical personnel required to wear dosimeters?
 Although there is not a definitive yes or no answer to this, I hope to provide some insight to help you make an informed decision for your staff and Radiation Protection Program (RPP).

 So Why is Dosimetry Important?